1. D47 Shokudo

 Advertising

 Some of the best souvenirs and gifts you can buy in Tokyo are the amazing Japanese foodstuff.
-From cookies and confectionery to rice and condiments such as miso, ponzu and yuzu kosho, you really can’t go wrong with something delicious to remind you of all the great food you ate in Japan.
+From cookies and confectionery to seasonings and condiments such as miso, ponzu and yuzu kosho, you really can’t go wrong with something delicious to remind you of all the great food you ate in Japan.

 RECOMMENDED: The best depachika in Tokyo